| back | forward |

 Wetland Indicator: Upland

 This plant would make a good replacement for purple loosestrife.
 It appears to be rare throughout much of its range, but given that this plant likes disturbance it would likely thrive under cultivation.
-The leaves give off a licorice scent when crushed.
+The leaves have a minty scent, not as sweet as A. foeniculum.

 Gleason, Henry A.